 - Chop the apple

-- Put into clean wide mouth jars and put Fermentools lids on (or whatever you use for your fermenting).
+- Put into clean wide mouth jars and put fermenting lids on (or whatever you use for your fermenting).

 - Put in a cool dark place for 4-5 days.
-Then remove Ferementools and put a regular canning lid on.
+Then remove the lids and put a plastic mason jar lid on.

 - Store in the refrigerator.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - Easy Fermenter Wide Mouth Lid Kit: Simplified Fermenting In Jars Not Crock Pots!
 Make Sauerkraut, Kimchi, Pickles Or Any Fermented Probiotic Foods.
 3 Lids(jars not incld), Extractor Pump & Recipes

 - Ball Mason 32 oz Wide Mouth Jars with Lids and Bands, Set of 12 Jars.